jannispriesnitz/Advanced_Seminar/README.md

-# Paper_Message_Oriented_Middleware
+# Post quantum cryptography
-Short Paper giving an overview of current mom technologies
+Paper dealing with current developments of post quantum cryptography.
+The paper is created for the Advanced Seminar at the Department of Computer Sciences (H-DA).